Carl Robrecht

 Carl Robrecht (25 June 1888 – 22 September 1961) was a German musician, conductor and composer, specializing in light music, foxtrots and other dances throughout the 1920s and 1930s.
-Carl Robrecht also used the pseudonyms "Karl Robrecht" and "Robert Brecht" for some works.
+Carl Robrecht also used the pseudonym "Robert Brecht" for some works.

+Musical career

+Robrecht started learning piano in his home town of Immenhausen.

+In 1907 he started his studies at the Conservatory in Leipzig.
+There he was taught by Gottfried Merkel, Carl Heinrich Heynsen and Max Wünsche.
+He graduated in June 1909.

+He was a theatre conductor in Vienna and Stettin before coming to Berlin in 1923, where he died in 1961.

 Recorded works

 Some of Carl Robrecht's works are recorded on early LP's, including: